Log files

 A log file is reused for new DVM logs if the previous DVM has finished, to avoid the accumulation of log files on disk.

-Manage the Genero Application Server log files
+Managing the GAS log files

 Note: